The case for regional Internet Exchanges

 Furthermore, the introduction of 5G/6G and edge computing allows applications deployed at the edge to provide huge productivity gains in sectors such as manufacturing, IoT, healthcare and cloud gaming.
 These applications need to be deployed close to the user as huge amounts of data need to be processed as fast as possible with the lowest latency possible.

 So, while the traditional centralised model of internet exchanges in the UK has served well to date, the new generation of services is forecast to increase the amount of traffic exponentially: it no longer makes sense for all internet traffic to be routed via a handful of exchanges.
+Regional internet exchanges complement the existing internet exchanges in London and Manchester.

 The new generation of services requires a more distributed model of internet exchanges – a hybrid model whereby some internet traffic is kept local at regional internet exchanges and other data routed through the traditional centralised model.